projectfluent/dom-l10n-documentation/src/project-setup.md

 ---

-We also will need to import the `regenerator-runtime` for Parcel to work correctly, and also specify a `browserlist` in `package.json`.

-Go ahead and add this line to `index.js`
+We need to add this line to `index.js`

 ```JavaScript
 import "regenerator-runtime/runtime";
 ```

-And add these lines to `package.json`
+And then add these lines to `package.json`

 ```json
 "browserslist": [